krusynth/project-migration/README.md

 The list of new files (and any files skipped because of duplicate names) are output as a list.

+## licensify.py

+Searches a directory, or the children of a directory, for missing LICENSE files and adds them.
+Prompts the user to pick licenses for each directory.
+A quick and easy way to bulk add licenses to repos.
+You'll still need to manually commit them, however - just in case.

 ## Other Tools